Uidiz/FacebookGroupScraper/README.md

  - Automatically Detects when an account used for fetching members has been banned, and switches with another (If Present)
  - Automatically Switch Group when is done with the one before
+ - Scrapes Name, Facebook Url, Profile ID of each members

 ## GUI Screenshot